Kayak Series names

 is a NERIS hybrid folding kayak (SMART & SMART PRO Series)?

-NERIS recently developed a new concept based on the traditional folding kayak with an emphasis on reducing the number of frame pieces and hence the kayak's assembly time and weight.
-This was achieved through replacing the usual side gunwale framework with a large single bow-to-stern high pressure air tube ("Sponsons") on each side.
-The hull itself is still the same as on traditional folding kayaks in that there are no inflatable elements in the floor as commonly seen in inflatable kayaks.
-Aluminum cross ribs supports the kayak's skin inflatable side walls - in the event of punctures, the boat shape is still retained preventing ingress of water into the boat itself.
+NERIS recently developed a new concept based on the traditional folding kayak with an emphasis on reducing the number of frame pieces and hence the kayak's assembly time and total weight.
+This was achieved through replacing the usual side gunwale framework with a large single bow-to-stern high pressure air tubes ("Sponsons") on each side.
+The hull itself is still the same as on traditional folding kayaks in that there are no inflatable elements in the floor as commonly seen in inflatable kayaks and is single skinned with protective outside keel strips.
+Aluminum cross ribs supports the kayak's skin inflatable side walls - in the event of punctures of the sponsons, the boat shape is still mostly retained preventing ingress of water into the boat itself.

 Inflatable kayaks have inflatable longitudinal air chambers in both along the floor and sides.
 It is these chambers alone that form the structural shape and strength of the boat.
-Should there be an air leak / puncture in one of the side walls or a faulty inlet / safety valve, the side wall may collapse completely allowing ingress of water which in turn can lead to catastrophic consequences the further the boat is from the water's edge especially if the weather is less than ideal.
+Should there be an air leak / puncture in one of the side walls or a faulty inlet / safety valve, the side wall may collapse completely allowing ingress of water which in turn can lead to catastrophic consequences the further the boat is from the water's edge especially if the weather is less than ideal or if the water is freezing cold.
 It is very difficult to continue paddling once a side wall has collapsed so you will have to get out as quickly as possible to minimise the water ingress and swim to shore, towing the boat.
 If the floor fails, then the side walls will cave inwards as the weight of the paddlers and kit stinks the floor downwards leading to a very floppy boat.
-Most of the sub £500 inflatable boats available on the market, most of which are mass produced in the Far East, are not "fit for purpose" for serious paddling and family safety.
+Most of the sub +/-£800 inflatable boats available on the market here in the UK, are re-branded mass produced in the Far East, are not "fit for purpose" for off-shore use, serious paddling (EG multi-day trips) and family safety which is why 100% inflatable kayaks are not permitted to use in some locations.

-The SMART's have a bow-to-stern keel board frame
+The SMART's (SMART & Smart PRO Series boats) have a bow-to-stern keel board frame

 (and integrated end posts / deck ridge bars) and cross ribs.
 The keel board frame with the upright end posts and deck ridge bars is the same as used on all the ALU and Valkure Series folding kayaks.
 This keel board, besides providing a "rigid" floor, also functions to keep the ends of the boat apart so you would not have a situation where the boat would fold in half like it would happen on inflatables if both side chambers deflated.
 The Smarts also have cross ribs which are locked-in into the keel board and also into pockets on the sides of the inflatable sponsons.
 These cross ribs keeps the kayak skin in an upright position all along the cockpit section of the boat even when the sponsons are deflated.
 Hence the kayak can still keep water out and be paddled if one or both of the sponsons deflate whilst out paddling.
 The main "structure" of the kayak still retains its boat shape.